dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 Answers for this tutorial:

 * We will be using text from blogs (a subset of data from `this corpus <http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm>`_).
-* We will look at age, gender and personality and how they correlate with LIWC and Facebook topics.
+* We will look at age and gender and how they correlate with n-grams and Facebook topics.
 * We will group the data at the user level.

-**Difference between mysql and dlatk**: You will be using our infrastructure code (which is primarily written in Python) and mysql.
+**Difference between mysql and dlatk**: You will be using our infrastructure code (which is primarily written in Python) and MySQL.
 If you are new to using a terminal this can be confusing.
-Step 0 shows you how to install the infrastructure code.
 You will start every command with **dlatkInterface.py**.
-As the name suggests, this is an interface to a much larger set of code called Feature Worker.
+As the name suggests, this is an interface to a much larger set of code called dlatk.
 The *.py* tells you that this is a Python file.
-On the other hand, **mysql** is a database management system.
-You access the mysql command line interface by typing **mysql** in your terminal.
-Mysql commands only work in the mysql command line interface, just as fwInterface only works in the terminal.
-Anytime you are asked to run a mysql command you must first type *mysql*.
+On the other hand, **MySQL** is a database management system.
+You access the MySQL command line interface by typing **mysql** in your terminal.
+MySQL commands only work in the MySQL command line interface, just as dlatkInterface only works in the terminal.
+Anytime you are asked to run a MySQL command you must first type *mysql*.
 To exit you simply type *exit*.
-You should also note that all mysql commands end with a semicolon.
-When running this tutorial it might be helpful to have two terminal windows open, one for mysql and another for dlatk.
+You should also note that all MySQL commands end with a semicolon.
+When running this tutorial it might be helpful to have two terminal windows open, one for MySQL and another for dlatk.

 STEP 0 - Prepare
 ================